pmahnke/stmgrts/_posts/2006/2006-05-26-half_term_activ_1.md

 -   **The Bank of England Museum** ([www.bankofengland.co.uk](http://www.bankofengland.co.uk/)) provides a fascinating insight into one of the oldest banking systems in the world.
 There are banknotes and gold bars on display and plenty of hands-on exhibits for fledgling bankers.
 (Should have reopened on 2 May 2006 after redecoration, but please check before you visit.)
 -   Another fascinating insight into domestic life can be found at the **Geffrye Museum** ([www.geffrye-museum.org.uk](http://www.geffrye-museum.org.uk/)).
 The displays lead the visitor through domestic interiors from the 17th century to the present time.
 There are wonderful period gardens and an award-winning herb garden too.
--   **The National Maritime Museum** ([www.nmm.ac.uk](http://www.nmm.ac.uk/)) houses the world’s largest collection of items relating to seafaring.
-Special children’s activities, such as games for younger children and worksheets for the older ones, are on offer.
+-   **The National Maritime Museum** ([www.nmm.ac.uk](http://www.nmm.ac.uk/)) houses the world's largest collection of items relating to seafaring.
+Special children's activities, such as games for younger children and worksheets for the older ones, are on offer.
 -   Another wonderful South London institution is the **Horniman Museum** ([www.horniman.ac.uk](http://www.horniman.ac.uk/)).
 It specialises in world culture and natural history and is very child-friendly.
 It also boasts a wonderful garden.